sdiehl/wiwinwlh/tutorial.md

     setter :: Foo -> Int -> Foo
     setter = (\f new -> f { _field = new })
 ```

-Template Haskell can be used to do automatically generate these functions for using ``makeLenses`` at compile
+These are pure boilerplate, and Template Haskell can automatically generate these functions using
-time by introspecting the AST.
+``makeLenses`` by introspecting the AST at compile-time.

 ```haskell
 {-# LANGUAGE TemplateHaskell #-}